richardfeeney7/Programming-for-Data-Analysis/README.md

 1. Explain the overall purpose of the package.<br><br>
 2. Explain the use of the “Simple random data” and “Permutations” functions.<br><br>
 3. Explain the use and purpose of at least five “Distributions” functions.<br><br>
-4. Explain the use of seeds in generating pseudorandom numbers.follows.
+4. Explain the use of seeds in generating pseudorandom numbers.
 </div>
 <br><br>